jean/rapido.plone/docs/reference/blocks.rst

 The Python file
 ---------------

-The ``.py`` file contains the implementation of each element as a Python function which name is the element id, and taking ``context`` as parameter.
+The :file:`.py` file contains the implementation of each element as a Python function which name is the element id, and taking :py:obj:`context` as parameter.